-- 88.-(1) The Supervisor shall appoint in writing pre-poll ballot counting officers to administer the counting of all pre-poll ballot papers. - (2) At the start of the pre-poll ballot counting process, the pre-poll ballot papers are to be removed from the secret envelopes by pre-poll ballot counting officers. - (3) The procedure for counting pre-poll papers is the same as for regular ballot papers as prescribed in Division 7 of this Part. - (4) A special protocol of results for pre-poll voting in a form approved by the Supervisor must be completed by the pre-poll ballot counting officer. - (5) The results of the pre-poll ballot voting must be included in the tabulation of the national results. - (6) The decision of the pre-poll ballot counting officer in respect of any pre-poll ballot paper shall be reviewed by the Supervisor, and any decision of the Supervisor shall be final and not subject to any appeal to or review by any court, tribunal or any other adjudicating body.
+88.-(1) The Supervisor shall appoint counting officers to administer the counting of all pre-poll ballot papers.

+(2) At the start of the pre-poll ballot counting process, the pre-poll ballot papers are to be removed from the secret envelopes by counting officers.

+(3) The procedure for counting pre-poll papers is the same as for regular ballot papers as prescribed in Division 7 of this Part.

+(4) A special protocol of results for pre-poll voting in a form approved by the Supervisor must be completed by the counting officer.

+(5) The results of the pre-poll ballot voting must be included in the tabulation of the national results.

+(6) The decision of the counting officer in respect of any pre-poll ballot paper shall be reviewed by the Supervisor, and any decision of the Supervisor shall be final and not subject to any appeal to or review by any court, tribunal or any other adjudicating body.